dblock/code.dblock.org/_posts/2010/2010-11-18-msbuild-setting-up-a-build-environment-w-nunit.markdown

 #### .NET Framework

-We can simply define the version of .NET Framework and it’s path.
+We can simply define the version of .NET Framework and it's path.
 In this case we want 3.5, but we could also specify any version available in `%SystemRoot%\Microsoft.NET\Framework`.

 {% highlight bat %}
 set FrameworkVersion=v3.5